Approximation algorithms for the normalizing constant of Gibbs distributions: Introduction

 The partition function can be difficult to compute, even when dealing with simple problems.

-\begin{example}[The Ising model] Given a graph $G = (V,E)$, let $\Omega = \{-1,1\}^V$, and $H(x) = -\sum_{\{i,j\} \in E} \ind(x(i) = x(j))$, where $\ind(\cdot)$ is the indicator function that is 1 if the argument is true and 0 if it is false.
-Then the Gibbs distribution with this Hamiltonian is called the {\em Ising model}.
+\begin{example}[(The Ising model)] Given a graph $G = (V,E)$, let $\Omega= \{-1,1\}^V$, and $H(x) = -\sum_{\{i,j\} \in E} \ind(x(i) = x(j))$, where $\ind(\cdot)$ is the indicator function that is 1 if the argument is true and 0 if it is false.
+Then the Gibbs distribution with this Hamiltonian is called the \textit{Ising model}.
 Finding $Z(\beta)$ for arbitrary graphs is a \#P-complete problem~\cite{jerrums1993}. \end{example}

-A vast literature has arisen devoted to finding ways to generate random variables from Gibbs distributions (see for instance~\cite{metropolisrrtt1953,swendsenw1986} or \cite{brooksgjm2011} for an overview.)
-For the Ising model, Jerrum and Sinclair~\cite{jerrums1993} gave an algorithm for approximately sampling from $\pi_\beta$ in polynomial time for any value of $\beta$.
-Propp and Wilson~\cite{proppw1996} gave an algorithm for the Ising model that seems to run efficiently when $\beta$ is at or below a cuttoff known as the critical value.
+A vast literature has arisen devoted to finding ways to generate random variables from Gibbs distributions; see, for instance, \cite{huber2010a,huber2004a,metropolisrrtt1953,swendsenw1986} or \cite{brooksgjm2011} for an overview.
+For the Ising model, Jerrum and Sinclair~\cite{jerrums1993} give an algorithm for approximately sampling from $\pi_\beta$ in polynomial time for $\beta> 0$.
+Propp and Wilson~\cite{proppw1996} give an algorithm for the Ising model that seems to run efficiently when $\beta> 0$ is at or below a cutoff known as the critical value.

-Once an effective method for obtaining approximate or perfect samples from the target Gibbs distribution exists, the question becomes, what is the best way of using those samples to approximate $Z(\beta)$?
+Once an effective method for obtaining approximate or perfect samples from the target Gibbs distribution exists, the question becomes: what is the best way of using those samples to approximate $Z(\beta)$?

-\begin{defn} Say that $\cal A$ is an {\em $(\epsilon,3/4)$-randomized approximation algorithm} for $Z(\beta)$ if it outputs value $\hat Z(\beta)$ such that
+\begin{defn} Say that $\mathcal A$ is an $(\varepsilon,3/4)$-\textit{randomized approximation algorithm} for $Z(\beta)$ if it outputs value $\hat Z(\beta)$ such that